tytso/xfstests-bld/Documentation/android-xfstests.md

   xfstests-bld scripts.
-Either fetch the prebuilt armhf_root_fs.tar.gz from [kernel.org](http://www.kernel.org/pub/linux/kernel/people/tytso/kvm-xfstests), or build one yourself on a Debian ARM build server as described in [building-xfstests](building-xfstests.md).
+Either fetch the prebuilt armhf_root_fs.tar.gz from [kernel.org](http://www.kernel.org/pub/linux/kernel/people/tytso/kvm-xfstests), or build one yourself as described in [building-rootfs](building-rootfs.md).
 Then, either put the chroot tarball in the default location of kvm-xfstests/test-appliance/armhf_root_fs.tar.gz, or specify it with ROOT_FS in your ~/.config/android-xfstests or the -I option to android-xfstests.